tizonia/tizonia-openmax-il/docs/sphinx-src/manual/chromecast.rst

 ``-c [ --cast ] arg``
     Cast to a Chromecast device (arg: device name, 'friendly' name or ip address).
-Available in combination with Google Play Music, YouTube, TuneIn and regular HTTP radio stations.
+Available in combination with YouTube, TuneIn and regular HTTP radio stations.

 EXAMPLES
 --------